AdaCore/training_material/courses/ada_essentials/130_program_structure/06-private_children.rst

 * Public declarations can then access private siblings

-   - But only in their private part
+   - But only in their private section
    - Still prevents exporting contents of private unit

 * The specified package need not be a private unit